Albicetus: Description

+Albicetus was a Macroraptorial sperm whale, occupying an ecological niche similar to that of killer whales apex predator that preyed on large prey.
+It is thought to have primarily preyed on vertebrates such as whales, pinnipeds, and fish.

 The type specimen, USNM 10923, consists of a partial skull (mainly remains of the beak) and isolated tooth fragments.
 Comparing the occipital condyle length with antorbital notch (slits in the skull right before the snout) width of other primitive sperm whale, the total body length is estimated to be between 5.9–6.3 m.
 The preserved length of the beak is 81.9 cm.
+The estimated total skull length is about 1.44 m.

+Teeth

-The whale had a maximum of 18 teeth in either jaw, deeply rooted in exceedingly large tooth sockets.
+Albicetus had a maximum of 18 in either jaw, deeply rooted in exceedingly teeth large tooth sockets.
+Covered with thick teeth enamel reaching up to 20.5 cm teeth.

+This was an adaptation to firmly grasp resisting prey with a bite and tear its flesh.